Liboje: Name

 Liboje was attested in written records in 1320 as Lybon (and as Liban in 1368, Lybochendorf in 1378, Liboch(e)ndorff in 1409, Loubuen in 1430, and Lybochendorf in 1441).
 The origin of the name is unclear; it may be derived from a personal name.

 History

 In addition to agriculture, industry developed early in the settlement.
 An alum factory as established in 1784, and was converted to glass production in 1807.
 Glass production was discontinued at the end of the 19th century.
 Coal mining began in Liboje in 1799.
-Both the coal mine and the glass works were purchased by the Trbovlje Coal Company in 1889.
-The owner of the glass works established an elementary school in 1861 for his children.
-Public education began in Liboje in 1885, and one of the former glass works buildings was converted into a school in 1922.
+Both the coal mine and the glassworks were purchased by the Trbovlje Coal Company in 1889.
+The owner of the glassworks established an elementary school in 1861 for his children.
+Public education began in Liboje in 1885, and one of the former glassworks buildings was converted into a school in 1922.
 In March 1934 the miners in Liboje staged a hunger strike, and the local cell of the Communist Party was founded the same year.
 During the Second World War, the coal mine was attacked by a Partisan unit.
 The Partisans also operated a relay station and other facilities in the area during the war.